 What’s new, what’s the same, how to get to the next step in your career.

 Do you remember your first time preparing for an interview?
-Picking out the right suit, the hair cut that was professional but made you stand out, and making sure you knew exactly where you were going to ensure that you would not be late!
+It probably involved picking out the right suit, getting a haircut that was professional (but made you stand out!), and triple checking GoogleMaps to make sure you wouldn’t be late.

 This new approach can present an ideal opportunity; you can do it from anywhere and stage the perfect interview!
-There is just one thing.
-You might have never done this before!
-No worries, here are five tips to turn your computer into the best interviewer you have ever had.
+But before you dive into your first appearance on the big screen, we urge you to read these five tips to turn your computer into the best interview you have ever had.

 - Set the stage:

-One would think that this is the best way to interview: on your own terms, in your pajamas and in your living room if you would like.
+A home interview might have you dreaming of pajama bottoms and the cozy spot on your couch.
 Think carefully, though, about where you stage your interview.
 Choose the space in your home with the best lighting, away from noise and other distractions.
-This may sound like common sense, but with most video interviewing interfaces, once you start rolling you cannot stop.
-So think about a space where you will face NO INTERRUPTIONS for a least an hour.
+This may sound like common sense, but with most video interviewing interfaces, once you start recording or connecting with others —you cannot stop!
+Find a space where you will face zero interruptions for at least an hour.

 - Technology—the gift and the curse:

 Test your tech before you begin your interview.
 The moment you begin your interview is NOT the best time to check if that weird dot on your computer is actually a camera.
 Record a few test videos and watch them back.
-Does it look good?
+Does it look clear—or pixelated?
+Ask your recruiter for a test run of the video conferencing software you’ll be using.
 Does the microphone work right?
-The last thing you would want to happen is to begin your video interview and have a tech glitch throw you off of your game.
+The last thing you would want is to begin your video interview and have a tech glitch throw you off of your game.

 - Practice makes perfect: